By Tim Jackson

 Despite its potential for black comedy or moral sermonizing, 4×4 remains a gripping suspenser.
 The screenplay, co-written by Cohn and Gastón Duprat, keeps the stakes high via imaginative frustrations, near escapes, and unexpected surprises.
 Still, the specter of voyeurism looms.
 Does the pitiless hubris of one man — acting as judge, jury, and executioner — end up inspiring empathy for his helpless prey as we watch him struggle?
 When does schadenfreude degenerate into a sick power play?
 Is revenge, bent on maximizing fear and torment, ever about more than ego?
 Those with money and power decide (far too often) how, when, and whom to punish.
 When it comes to justice, money rules, and not just in Argentina.
 Without revealing the striking conclusion, suffice to say that, after this ride to nowhere, you will be asking questions about where the world’s wheels are headed.

 Tim Jackson was an assistant professor of Digital Film and Video for 20 years.
 His music career in Boston began in the 1970s and includes some 20 groups, recordings, national and international tours, and contributions to film soundtracks.
 He studied theater and English as an undergraduate, and has also worked helter skelter as an actor and member of SAG and AFTRA since the 1980s.
-He has directed three feature documentaries: Chaos and Order: Making American Theater about the American Repertory Theater; Radical Jesters, which profiles the practices of 11 interventionist artists and agit-prop performance groups; When Things Go Wrong: The Robin Lane Story, and the short film The American Gurner.
+He has directed four feature documentaries: Chaos and Order: Making American Theater about the American Repertory Theater; Radical Jesters, which profiles the practices of 11 interventionist artists and agit-prop performance groups; When Things Go Wrong: The Robin Lane Story; Joan Walsh Anglund: Life in Story and Poem; and the short film The American Gurner.
 He is a member of the Boston Society of Film Critics.
 You can read more of his work on his blog.